GovernorFancyPants/desolaterunner/_posts/race-reports/2016-07-30-race-report-ursvik-ultra-2016.md

 As it turned out, in my recently awoken state of mind I had put on way to much clothes, it was hot, but I didn't have time to change clothes, I'd just have to make due.
 First lap went really well, I could keep good pace and my legs felt fine.
 The only problem I had at the moment was too much clothes, I was sweating a lot but it didn't bother me too much.

-> "Everything went fine until just before I was done with the second lap where my legs went numb.""
+> "Everything went fine until just before I was done with the second lap where my legs went numb."

 ## Second lap